want to learn more about our fundraising programs?

 Season Fundraiser Type Why It Works

-Fall Cookie Dough or Holiday Catalog Boosts sales before the holidays; high profit margins
+Fall Cookie Dough or Holiday Catalog High-profit sales before the holidays; easy for families to promote

-Winter Donation Drive or Walk-A-Thon No selling; great for covering meet fees and travel
+Winter Donation Drive or Walk-A-Thon No selling required—perfect for covering expensive meet travel and fees

-Spring Popcorn or Candle Fundraiser Lightweight and giftable—perfect for end-of-year gifts
+Spring Popcorn or Candle Fundraiser Lightweight, giftable items—great for teacher gifts and end-of-year events

-Summer Read-A-Thon or Virtual Challenge Keeps families engaged during off-season downtime
+Summer Read-A-Thon or Virtual Challenge Keeps kids engaged in the off-season while raising funds digitally

 s